 Artificial Transmutation Chemistry

 The artificial transmutation of transuranic elements has helped to manage radioactive waste.
-It is done by reducing the proportion of those nuclei which has a significant half-life period.
+It is done by reducing the proportion of those nuclei with a significant half-life period.
 These nuclei are made to undergo fission reactions by bombarding them with fast-moving neutrons.
-In this way, the half-lives of the isotopes of plutonium and other actinides which are many thousands of years can be reduced due to the fission reaction.
+In this way, the half-lives of the isotopes of plutonium and other actinides, which are many thousands of years, can be reduced due to the fission reaction.
 The resulting fission products are shorter-lived with fewer half-lives (of almost less than 30 years).

 Therefore, the hazardous effects of nuclear waste can be minimized by replacing the longer-lived actinides with shorter-lived ones.
 Although the resulting products are radioactive, their radioactivity will decay in a short period.